salim-b/zoterro/README.md

     #>  month = mar,
     #>  year = {1999},
     #>  keywords = {complexity, reproductive conflict, social evolution, social insect, worker policing},
-    #>  pages = {245--257}
+    #>  pages = {245--257},
     #> }
     ```

 -   Fetch all items from a collection and save to BibTeX file
     `references.bib`.
 Basically a conveniece wrapper for the example
     above.

     ``` r
-    save_collection(
+    write_bib(
-      key="PJHH85S9",
+      collection_key = "PJHH85S9",
       path = "references.bib",
       user = zotero_group_id(269768)
     )
     ```

 -   `zotero_api()` is a low-level function.
 It will make multiple
-    requests if the results do not fit a single response.
-The following
+    requests if the results do not fit in a single response.
+The
-    will fetch all items in the “My Publications” collection of the
+    following will fetch all items in the “My Publications” collection
-    default user:
+    of the default user:

     ``` r
-    zotero_api(path="publications/items")
+    zotero_api(path = "publications/items")
     ```

 ## Code of Conduct